lookit/lookit-api/docs/source/api-documentation.rst

 ---------------
 We are using a token-based HTTP Authentication scheme.

-- Go to Experimenter's admin app to create a token `/admin/authtoken/token/add/` (Only users marked as "Staff" can access the admin app.)
+- Go to Experimenter's admin app to create a token `/admin/authtoken/token/add/` (Only users marked as "Staff" can access the admin app; for now please ask Kim to provide you with a token.)

 .. image:: _static/img/add_token.png
     :alt: Add token image